rust-lang/rfcbot-rs/README.md

 ## Usage

 rfcbot accepts commands in GitHub comments.
-All commands take the form:
+All commands take one of the following forms:

 ```
 @rfcbot COMMAND [PARAMS]
+@rust-rfcbot COMMAND [PARAMS]
 ```

 Each command must start on its own line, but otherwise the bot doesn't care if there's other text in the comment.
 This is valid: